 Painting doesn’t always have to be done sitting primly with a brush.
 (You may not want to share that tidbit with your kids.
 If that’s the only way painting is done at your house that’s okay too!)
 Experiment.
 Once kids see how fun it is to make marks by dropping things into paint, laying objects in wet paint, and making “invisible” pictures they won’t want to stop.

-This resist process can also be done with plain crayons.
-Oil pastels are just soft enough they make a larger mark, making the resist more dramatic.
+This watercolor resist process can also be done with plain crayons.
+Oil pastels are just soft enough they make a larger mark, making the watercolor resist technique that much more dramatic.

-While watercolor is still a little wet throw some salt on there.
+While the watercolor paint is still a little wet throw some salt on there.
 I’m not talking about fine, iodized table salt.
-I mean the crunchy, chunky kosher salt.
-Then once the salt has been tossed brushes go away.
+I mean the crunchy, chunky kosher salt; the good stuff.
+Then once the salt has been tossed the brushes must go away.
 Let the salt sit, undisturbed, until the watercolors are dry.
 The salt will soak up a little of the color.
 When brushed away it leaves pretty little crystal-ish marks.
 This is an amazing technique to add texture in portions of a larger painting.
 T

 And maybe some plastic wrap…

-Just like the cling wrap this wax paper comes straight from the pantry.
-No fancy art supplies are needed.
+This watercolor technique also begins with a trip to your pantry.
+Grab some wax paper- no fancy art supplies are needed.
 When you have plenty of wet paint and water pooling on your paper tear some wax paper up into shapes that make you smile.
-Place them in the wet paint and go drink some coffee or juice box, whatever.
+Place them in the wet paint and go drink some coffee or a juice box, whatever.
 When it’s all dry and the wax paper is taken off the shapes remain because of the color pooling under the wax paper.

 This is a slightly more controlled effect than the saran wrap.
 Wax paper allows a little more intentionality in placement.

-I’m going to put rubbing alcohol and lemon juice in the same category.
+I’m going to put rubbing alcohol and lemon juice watercolor techniques in the same category.
 The process with both of them is the same and the effects are very similar as well.
 Use a pipette or a loaded paintbrush to drop rubbing alcohol on to semi wet paint.
 The effect is an immediate ring in the watercolor paint.
 Doing this repeatedly can get a bit hypnotic.
 It is seriously so satisfying.
 I’m sure there’s a youtube video of it somewhere.

 Dropping lemon juice into semi wet watercolor paints doesn’t produce such an immediate reaction.
 But if left to sit until it’s dry the citric acid in the juice will bleach the colors of the watercolor paint producing super interesting shapes.

 Both are interesting processes to experiment with watercolor for kids..
 In a closed room or a classroom situation the lemon juice is far less noxious.

 Remember rubber cement…

 Okay, rubber cement is something you don’t see everyday.
-But…picking a jar up for this is totally worth it.
-Use the brush that comes in the bottle and drizzle rubber cement all over the place.
+But…picking a jar up for this is totally worth it for this!
+Use the brush that comes in the glue bottle and drizzle rubber cement all over the place.
 This feels against the “rules” so it is naturally fun.

 They do make a special little rubber cement pick up tool.
 Unless you’re making a mural or you have hyper sensitive digits you’ll be okay.